Can I Eat Expired Chocolate Bar?

 What's the difference between expiration and best quality dates?

 While chocolate bars generally have a long shelf life, they can degrade over time due to exposure to heat, light, and moisture.
-The expiration date indicates when the product may start losing flavor and texture, but it does not necessarily mean it's unsafe to eat.
+The dates are manufacturer guidance and not absolute safety indicators to eat.
 For best quality, consume before the expiration date.

 How can I tell if Chocolate Bar has gone bad?